Giving-What-We-Can/how-rich-am-i/README.md

+#### Note: This repository is deprecated.
+The logic for the new How Rich Am I calculator can be found in the internal lyra repository.

 # How Rich Am I?

 A calculator to determine how rich you are compared to the rest of the world.